iugrina/njuskalo-rssgen/README.md

-# RSS generator for www.njuskalo.hr web page
+# RSS generator for www.njuskalo.hr

 [Njuškalo](www.njuskalo.hr) is the largest and most popular online classifieds in Croatia that daily connects hundreds of thousands of buyers and sellers